-If you're a pro looking to upgrade your Mac you've come to the right place.
-We've got all the buying advice you need.
+It would appear that now is a good time for creative users to buy a Mac.
+If you're a pro looking to upgrade your Mac we've got all the buying advice you need.

 Best Pro Mac 2020

-The MacBook Pro has pro in its name, so does that make it a pro machine?
-We're not convinced in the case of the 13in model, but the 15in MacBook Pro is a great laptop for pro users, and not surprisingly it's a popular choice.
+The MacBook Pro has pro in its name, but does that make it a machine for creative pros?
+We're not convinced in the case of the 13in model which lacks the dedicated graphics you might require, but the 16in MacBook Pro is a great laptop for pro users, and not surprisingly it's a popular choice.

-Updated in July 2018, the 15in MacBook Pro has 6-core processors, which are technically better than those in the iMac because they are i7 rather than i5 (we'll look at the iMac next).
-Build-to-order options include a 2.9GHz Core i9 processor and a 4TB SSD.
+Introduced in November 2019, the 16in MacBook Pro has 6-core or 8-core 9th generation processors, which are technically better than those in the iMac because they are i7 rather than i5 (we'll look at the iMac next).
+Build-to-order options include a 2.4GHz 8-core Core i9 processor and an 8TB SSD.

-The 2,880x1,800 resolution display on the 15in MacBook Pro is great, but in our opinion it lets down the range slightly because there are 4K displays available on other laptops now.
-A better display on the MacBook Pro is something pros have been calling out for.
+The 3,072x1,920 resolution display on the 16in MacBook Pro is great, but the fact that it isn't 4K lets it down slightly because there are 4K displays available on other laptops.
+Apple believes that the battery limitations negate a 4K display.

-One call has been answered though with a 32GB RAM option that finally gives you the extra memory needed to run demanding program workflows as if on a desktop machine.
+The 16in MacBook Pro offers not just a 32GB RAM option but a 64GB RAM option that finally gives you the extra memory needed to run demanding program workflows as if on a desktop machine.

-If you need a bigger higher resolution screen we advise you to look at Apple's other pro machines, but if you are looking for a fast and powerful portable Mac you can't really go wrong with the 15in MacBook Pro.
+If you need a bigger higher resolution screen we advise you to look at Apple's other pro machines, but if you are looking for a fast and powerful portable Mac you can't really go wrong with the 16in MacBook Pro.

 We help you decide between Apple's MacBook laptop ranges and Apple's Mac desktops here.

 The standard 27in iMac may not have Pro in its name, but with at least quad-core processors, discreet graphic cards, and a high-power processor, it's very much a pro machine.